 Once the glaze is ready, pour the mixture into a small glass jar or bowl.
 It will continue to thicken as it cools.
 Let it cool completely, then cover with a lid.
 Store in the airtight container in the fridge for up to 1 month.

 - Salads: It tastes amazing on all types of salads and adds such a flavorful touch.
 I like to add it to a caprese salad or sweet potato salad.

 - Pizza: This reduction is such a nice and surprising compliment to pizza.
-I especially like to add it to homemade garlic french bread pizza, healthy pizza or when I make my favorite pizza Caprese.
+I especially like to add it to my homemade french bread pizza recipe, healthy pizza or when I make my favorite pizza Caprese.

 - Protein: Try topping balsamic glazed salmon, bruschetta chicken, pesto chicken or chicken parmesan with balsamic reduction.

 - Vegetables: My favorite way to use the glaze is to drizzle over vegetables and bake, like in my one pan balsamic chicken and veggies or balsamic roasted carrots.
 The flavors cook perfectly together and the end result is delicious.

 - Pasta: Using it in pasta dishes is a great addition.
 Try drizzling on top of my one pot caprese pasta, spaghetti pesto or this caprese pasta salad.

 Balsamic Glaze Recipe